-From less chemicals to the reduction of plastic bags, people everywhere are taking charge and finding ways to go green wherever possible.
-If you don’t know the first thing about being eco-friendly, take the time to understand why going green is better for you, the planet and how it will positively impact future generations to come.
+From fewer chemicals to the reduction of plastic bags, people everywhere are taking charge and finding ways to go green wherever possible.
+If you don’t know the first thing about being eco-friendly, take the time to understand why going green is better for you, the planet, and how it will positively impact future generations to come.

 Get Rid of Paper Towels

 The overuse of paper towels is almost inevitable in any home that has them readily available.
 They’re an energy drain on the environment because when they go through production, they require water, trees, and energy – all so you can just throw them in the trash.